Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ```

 * is
   * This is a linker.
-It is not mandatory, the purpose is about coding as you logically think.
+It is not mandatory.
+The code is prettier with it than without it.
 * eventually
   * This is mandatory.
-It transform a promise into a promise result asynchronously.
+It transform a promise into a promise result.
 * not
   * This is an inverser.
-For example, it transform 'equal()' to 'unequal()'(unequal()function doesn't exist)
+For example, not.equal() tests the unequality instead of equality.

 ```Typescript
 return expect(browser.getCurrentUrl()).is.eventually.not.equal(dashboardPage.getUrl());